 14. SpaceX's 100th launch and sixth time reusing the same Falcon 9 booster

-With SpaceX's incredibly busy launch schedule, the achievements are coming thick and fast.
-This month, on August 18, 2020, SpaceX set two impressive milestones with one launch.
+On August 18, 2020, SpaceX reached two impressive milestones with one launch.
 SpaceX's 11th Starlink satellite launch was also the 100th launch in the company's history.

-The Crew Dragon, which can be adapted to carry up to seven astronauts, will launch four people up to ISS on its first fully operational mission, Crew-1.
+The Crew Dragon, which can be adapted to carry up to seven astronauts, launched four people to ISS on its first fully operational mission, Crew-1 on November 15, 2020.
+This marked the first NASA-certified commercial human spacecraft system in history.
 As a massive vote of confidence, NASA assigned the astronauts for Crew-1 before SpaceX's Demo-2 test mission had even taken place.

 SpaceX executive Jonathan Hofeller gave a tantalizing update on the Starship project at the APSAT conference in Jakarta last year.